chestercodes/chester.codes/content/posts/036-2022-04-26-cloudfont-green-blue/post.md

 I choose a simple implementation, but was interested to see how hard it would be to implement more advanced patterns.
 This post describes a couple of options on how to implement green/blue deployments with AWS Cloudfront.

 The [Green/Blue deployment pattern](https://martinfowler.com/bliki/BlueGreenDeployment.html) consists of two identical production environments, named green and blue, with a router distributing web traffic between the two.
-The aim of the pattern is to enable high-availability application changes, new versions can be deployed with an easy way to rollback.
+One of the advantages of this pattern, is that it allows applications to be deployed with minimal-to-no down time enabling high-availability application changes.
 This pattern also enables incremental deployments by gradually increasing the traffic from the old colour to the new.

 For a static site, a common pattern is for Cloudfront to cache files that are hosted by S3.
 Green/Blue deployments involve routing traffic between the green and blue source buckets.
 There are a few ways of achieving this, I explored the following: